Luxury is built on control. Control of image. Control of perception. Control of time.

 Not toward more content.

-But toward more controlled, immersive worlds.
+But toward more intentional, immersive visual worlds.